Toutouwai/BreadcrumbDropdowns/README.md

 * In the dropdown menus the current page and the current page's parents are highlighted in a crimson colour to make it easier to quickly locate them in case you want to edit the next or previous sibling page.
 * If the option to include uneditable pages is selected then those pages are indicated by a reduced text opacity and the "not-allowed" cursor is shown on hover.
 * There is a limit of 25 sibling pages per dropdown for performance reasons and to avoid the dropdown becoming unwieldy.

+## Incompatibilities

+This module replaces the `AdminThemeUikit::renderBreadcrumbs` method so will potentially be incompatible with other modules that hook the same method.

+Known incompatible modules:

+* AdminThemeBoss